The Great Old Ones (Call of Cthulhu)

-The Great Old Ones is a horror tabletop role-playing adventure, by Marcus L. Rowland, Kevin A. Ross, Harry Cleaver, Doug Lyons, and L.N.
+The Great Old Ones is a horror tabletop role-playing game, by Marcus L. Rowland, Kevin A. Ross, Harry Cleaver, Doug Lyons, and L.N.
 Isinwyll, with art by Tom Sullivan, and published by Chaosium in 1989.
 The Great Old Ones contains six adventures for Call of Cthulhu.
 It won the Origins Award for "Best Roleplaying Adventure of 1989".

 Plot summary

-The Great Old Ones is a book of six loosely linked scenarios involving some of the Cthulhu-mythos Elder Gods:
+The Great Old Ones is a book of six loosely connected adventure scenarios involving some of the Cthulhu-mythos Elder Gods: